Ayushpatel2026/a3-maze-runner-take-two-Ayushpatel2026/README.md

 PATH NOT COMPUTED
 ** End of MazeRunner
 ```

-### Delivered version

 #### Command line arguments

-The delivered program at the end of this assignment should use the following flags:
+The started code uses the following flags:

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:

 - `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)

 #### Examples
 When no logs are activated, the programs only print the computed path on the standard output.

 ```